 “It’s not addressed to me,” said Jango.

-Jango admired the front of Faith’s card.
+Jango admired the front of Faith’s holiday-card.
 He opened the card and inspected her hand-drawn fox.
-He turned her cricket.
+He turned her bug-stick.
 “Excellent wing-work.”

 “My friend Faith Featherway said she owed you a bug-stick.
 Is that why you expected me?”

-Jango took the camera and scrolled through photos; he had unbecoming digital savvy for someone almost a hundred.
+Jango took the camera and scrolled through photos.
+He had unbecoming digital-savvy for someone so old.
 “Wise to take no photos of Virgil Green’s congregation.
 They’re quite protective.”
-At one photo Jango flinched; the reaction made Jay flinch as well, but as Jango examined more photos, he laughed and punched Jay in the shoulder.
+At one photo Jango flinched.
+The reaction made Jay flinch as well, but as Jango examined more photos he laughed and punched Jay in the shoulder.
 “You had me worried with the mailbox.”

-The old monk gave Jay his camera, displaying the bird statue sheltering a toddler with its wings on a box of candles.
+The old monk returned Jay’s camera displaying the bird-statue sheltering a toddler with its wings on a box of candles.
 “The mailbox.
-My vision isn’t as good as it used to be, and that’s a small screen.
+My vision isn’t as good as it used to be and that’s a small screen.
 I thought it was a real bird.”

 “Oh, no!
 I wouldn’t take photos if it were.”